walwalwalides/WinDownly/README.md

 Principal Software Benefits:

-     - Transfer any extension Files through shell
+     - Transfer any extension Files using udp as transfer protocol

-     - Auto create a shortcut through shell
+     - Auto create a shortcut using windows shell

 ### Main View